 Phone: (770) 481-7207

 Mr. Kalt assists clients throughout the process to form and operate a wide range of private investment funds.
-He works with clients to launch domestic and offshore hedge funds, real estate funds, commodity pools, forex funds, and other structures designed to invest in and trade a variety of liquid and illiquid assets.
+He works with clients to launch domestic and offshore hedge funds, real estate funds, private equity funds, venture capital funds, commodity pools, forex funds, and other structures designed to invest in and trade a variety of liquid and illiquid assets.
 Mr. Kalt also advises on the development of marketing strategies for private funds, investment managers and sponsors, and has assisted private funds in an independent advisory and marketing capacity.

 Prior to joining the Investment Law Group, Mr. Kalt held positions at Burk & Reedy LLP in Washington D.C. and in the equity capital markets group at UBS in Manhattan.
 Mr. Kalt graduated magna cum laude from the George Washington University with a BBA in Finance and International Business.
 He received JD and MBA degrees from Emory University School of Law and Goizueta Business School and was inducted into the Beta Gamma Sigma honor society for outstanding academic achievement.
 Mr. Kalt holds FINRA Series 7 and 63 licenses.